UPPMAX/UPPMAX-documentation/docs/software/jobstats.md

     This is not an exact algorithm and all numbers from 2 to 9 cores can be considered okay.

-    > Increase the number of cores by one for safety

-    This means booking 9 cores is recommended.

 Sometimes, however, it is inevitable to use resources inefficiently, see [the examples below](#examples)